tari-project/tari/README.md

 - For pooled SHA3 Mining:

   - Pool Operators:
-    Tor and the required MinoTari applications must be started in this order:
+    Tor and the required Minotari applications must be started in this order:

     - Tor:

       - Linux/OSX: Execute `start_tor.sh`.
       - Windows: `Start Tor Serviecs` menu item or `start_tor` shortcut in the Tari installation folder.

-    - MinoTari Base Node:
+    - Minotari Base Node:

       - Linux/OSX: As per [Runtime links](#runtime-links).
       - Windows: As per [Runtime links](#runtime-links) or `Start Base Node` menu item or `start_tari_base_node` shortcut in the Tari installation folder.

-    - MinoTari Wallet:
+    - Minotari Wallet:

       - Linux/OSX: As per [Runtime links](#runtime-links).
       - Windows: As per [Runtime links](#runtime-links) or `Start Console Wallet` menu item or